ms-iot/piano/README.md

 1. Hook up NC on the I/O Expander to GP10 on your Galileo.
 1. Hook up SCL on the I/O Expander to GP13 on your Galileo.
 1. Hook up SDA on the I/O Expander to GP11 on your Galileo.
+1. Plug the speakers into the MP3 Player Shield's 3.5mm Audio port and turn your speakers on

 ### Hooking up Optional Components
 1. Plug the Computer Keyboard into the USB Female end of the converter.